 The Sangai also remains an impressive species.
-But, it does not earn this distinction based on size.
+Tt does not earn this distinction based on size, though.
 In terms of measurements, it ranks as a medium-sized variety of deer.
-But, like many related species, it displays a respectable degree of the characteristic of sexual dimorphism.
+Like many related species, it also displays a respectable degree of the trait of sexual dimorphism.

 It manifests these in three ways.
 Firstly, only the males possess antlers.
 This applies to all types of deer, except for the Reindeer.
 Secondly, the males attain a slightly greater height at the shoulder than females.
 Thirdly, the males reach a greater weight than the females.

 Both genders display a reddish brown color in winter.
 This turns lighter in summer.
 Males average 45.3 – 51 in (115- 130 cm) in height, and 198 – 275 lb (90 – 125 kg) in weight.
 But females average 35.4 – 39.4 in (90 – 100 cm) in height, and 132 – 176 lb (60 – 80 kg) in weight.